TWKuanLun/EnglishVertRoot/README.md

 # EnglishVertRoot
+I modified a function of NodeBox.
-Just for get root of verb of English.
+Just for get root of verb of English in C#.